WallStreetMojo

 • Wealth maximization is more important as compared to profit maximization.
 There is a difference between the two.
 Wealth Maximization aims to accelerate the worth of the organization as a whole.
 Maximizing profit can be said to be a subset of maximizing wealth.
 EVA focuses on wealth creation.

-• Economic Value Added (EVA) takes into account the Weighted Average Cost of Capital.
+• Economic Value Added (EVA) considers the Weighted Average Cost of Capital.
 It goes with the logic that it is important to cover the cost of equity and not just the interest portion of the debt.

 • Organizations tend to focus on profits and ignore the cash flow.
 This often leads to a liquidity crunch and can also lead to bankruptcy.
 Economic Value Added (EVA) focuses on cash flows more than profits.

-• By taking the Weighted Average Cost of Capital, it takes into account both short-term as well as long-term perspectives.
+• Taking the Weighted Average Cost of Capital takes into account both short-term as well as long-term perspectives.

-Like any other financial ratio/indicator, even Economic Value Added (EVA) has its own sets of advantages and disadvantages.
-Let us have a look at the basic pointers for the same.
+Like any other financial ratio/indicator, even Economic Value Added (EVA) has advantages and disadvantages.
+So let us have a look at the basic pointers for the same.

-1. As discussed above, it helps to give a clear picture of wealth creation as compared to other financial measures used for analysis.
-It takes into account all costs, including the opportunity cost of equity, and it does not stick to accounting profits.
+1. As discussed above, it helps to give a clear picture of wealth creation compared to other financial measures used for analysis.
+It considers all costs, including the opportunity cost of equity, and it does not stick to accounting profits.

 2. It is comparatively simple to understand.

 1. There are a lot of assumptions involved in calculating the Weighted Average Cost of Capital.
 It is not easy to calculate the cost of equity, which is a key aspect of WACC.
-On account of this, there are chances that EVA itself can be perceived to be different for the same organization, and for the same period as well.
+On account of this, there are chances that EVA itself can be perceived as different for the same organization and the same period.
 In the above Economic Value Added example, the cost of equity has changed from the year 2015 to the year 2016.
 This can be one of the major factors due to a decrease in EVA.

-2. Apart from the WACC, there are other adjustments also which are required to the Net Operating Profit After Tax.
-All non-cash expenses need to be adjusted.
-This becomes difficult in case of an organization with multiple business units and subsidiaries.
+2. Apart from the WACC, other adjustments are also required to the Net Operating Profit After Tax.
+All noncash expenses need to be adjusted.
+This becomes difficult in the case of an organization with multiple business units and subsidiaries.

 3. A comparative analysis is difficult with Economic Value Added (EVA) on account of the underlying assumptions of WACC.